1 full-time and 1 flex-schedule position open

 - Valid driver’s license.

 All positions at Hills & Dales require the ability to pass an extensive background check including checks of the Dependent Adult and Child abuse registries, Sex Offender registry and a criminal history check.
+Offer of employment is contingent upon successful completion of criminal background checks & drug screening.
+EOE.

 Full-time positions receive benefits including health, dental, life and disability insurance, paid vacation and sick time, paid holidays, and 401(k).
 Part-time positions receive paid vacation, sick time and paid holidays.